 Clicking on one of the alerts will display tons of useful information.

 Vega is an excellent tool to help security researchers better understand web application penetration testing.
 Its vast selection of modules allows even novice users to dig deep into potential security risks and assess their severity to websites.
-Anyone interested in improving the security of their website and enhancing their web hacking skills will come to love Vega and its ease of use, or at least, I hope so.
+Anyone interested in improving the security of their website and enhancing their web hacking skills will come to love Vega and its ease of use.